 Newfield School is committed to investing the pupil premium fund effectively to provide opportunities for our students to thrive in our school, enjoy their learning experiences and maximise their progress whatever their starting point.

-If your child is registered to receive free school meals then your child can purchase healthy food and drinks from the school canteen at break and / or lunchtime to the maximum of £2.85 per day.
-This is a saving of up to £542 per year.
+If your child is registered to receive free school meals then your child can purchase healthy food and drinks from the school canteen at break and / or lunchtime to the maximum of £2.54 per day.

 Do you qualify for Free School Meals?